Ritikgarg1773/my-first-web-page/README.md

 # my-first-web-page
-Here is the link to the website hosted up at the iiitd domain, in collaboration with Avi Garg and Rishi Raj Jain.
+re is the link to the website hosted up at the iiitd domain, in collaboration with Avi Garg and Rishi Raj Jain.

 Link: https://www.iiitd.ac.in/openhouse/